antvis/G6/docs/api/G6/CustomItem.en.md

 ---
-title: Custom Mechanism
+title: Register Node and Edge
-order: 9
+order: 10
 ---

-This document will introduce custom mechanism in G6, including custom node, custom edge, custom behavior, custom layout.
-All of them are mounted on global G6, called by `G6.registerXXX`.
+This document shows the functions that should be implemented or rewrited when custom nodes by `G6.registerNode` or custom edges by `G6.registerEdge`.

 ## G6.registerNode(nodeName, options, extendedNodeName)